viebel/blog.klipse.tech/_posts/2021-02-07-blog-python.md

 Look at a typical blog post or tutorial about any programming language: The article usually presents a couple of code snippets.
 As I see it, there are two pains with code snippets:

-1. They contain the input and the output but not the actual evaluation of the input
+1. They contain the input and the output but not the **actual evaluation** of the input
-2. It's impossible for the reader to modify the output
+2. It's impossible for the reader to **modify** the output

 # The forgotten dream

-A long time ago, all the developers had a common dream.
-The dream was about interactivity, liveness, evaluation...
+A long time ago, all the developers had a common **dream**.
+The dream was about interactivity, instant feedback, evaluation...

-But we put this dream aside - because the browser understands only `javascript`.
+But we put this dream aside - because the browser understands only `JavaScript`.

 And after a while, we even forgot that we ever had this dream.